kocaslam/OVAMO_CUHK/README.md

   1) Part 0 - Wet lab of microbial growth;
   2) Part I - Growth characteristics;
   3) Part II - Explorative analysis;
-  4) Part III - Structure integration;
+  4) Part III - Prebiotic structure integration.

 Users are guided from the very begnning in obtaining the OD readout from microplat readers to the final output of explorative analysis output to gain biological insights.

-Part III - Genomics integration (optional) is optional as it requred the input of genome to predict the CAZymes profile for integration analysis.
+Part III - Prebiotic structure integration might optional if users lack prebioitc structural data.

 EOF